Your Guide to Starting the Perfect Home Bar

 When it comes to bitters, should you DIY or buy?
 The short answer is both.
 In addition to classics like orange bitters and the spiced-cherry profile of Peychaud’s, splurge on fanciful flavors like celery, chocolate mole or “tiki spice” to add complexity to drinks.

-But if you’re inclined to make your own, try aromatic bitters, which has an autumn-appropriate spiced profile similar to classic Angostura.
+But if you’re inclined to make your own, try this aromatic bitters recipe, which has an autumn-appropriate spiced profile similar to classic Angostura.
 It’s versatile enough to add to almost any drink.
 The following recipe makes a large batch, so consider giving a few bottles as gifts.

 - 1 medium lemon